mauriziocescon/ng-playground/readme.md

   dismiss = output<void>(),
   /**
    * readonly signal provided by ng (not bindable)
-   * this directive can be attached to any HTMLElement
+   * tooltip can be attached to any HTMLElement
    *
    * elRef: name reserved to the framework
    */